Tallinn Airport: Bus

+Intercity buses of Tallinn - Tartu line operated by Lux Express make a stop at the airport on both directions.

 Rail

 The nearest station is Ülemiste train station, which lies about 800 metres from the airport, near Ülemiste Keskus.
 It provides access to regional rail and commuter rail lines of Elron.
 The station and Tallinn Airport are connected through the bus lines "49" and "65" and the tram line "4".

+Ülemiste will be directly connected to the Rail Baltica when it eventually opens.

 Highway

 The airport is accessed by the E263 expressway (which shares the same route with the Estonian national road T2).
 The E20 expressway (which follows the T1) intersects with the E263 expressway 900 m away from the airport towards the city centre.
 The E67 expressway (Via Baltica, follows the Estonian national road T4) is easily accessible via the 3.8 km dual carriageway Järvevana Road, which provides a direct connection with E263 at the intersection.